tjntomas/Dev-Graph-Widget/README.md

 # Dev Graph Widget for HADashboard

-This is a graph widget for HADasboard that can display data from 3 sources:
+This is the dev section for the graph widget for HADasboard that can display data from 3 sources:
 * Home Assistant history
 * Influxdb
 * No history, only display incoming updated data as long as the widget is loaded in a dashboard